nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list all currently `Not Done`.

     2. Test case: `mark 1`<br>
-       Expected: First contact is marked.
+       Expected: First contact is marked to `Done`.
 Details of the marked contact shown in the status message.

     3. Test case: `mark 0`<br>
        Expected: No person is marked.
 Error details shown in the status message.

     4. Test case: `mark 2`, then `mark 2` again<br>
-       Expected: Second contact is marked with the first `mark 2`.
+       Expected: Second contact is marked to `Done` with the first `mark 2`.
 Details of the marked contact shown in the status message.
                  For the second `mark 2`, no new person is marked.
 Error details shown in the status message.

     5. Test case: `mark 3 3`<br>